c4pt000/vacuum-of-space-chemical-structure/README.md

 Interesting thing about the actual "vacuum of space" the empty VOID of space itself might be a type of "chemical structure" even though it doesn't seem to make sense as an empty "VOID" of nothingness...

-black holes when they form actual swirl in a twisting motion like a physical dense liquid even though space itself is not compromised of a physical "liquid"
+black holes when they form actually swirl in a twisting motion like a physical dense liquid even though space itself is not compromised of a physical "liquid"

 when space-time bends from enough gravity its almost like the same motion of "space-time" bending in an oceanic whirlpool